CJanecka/Projects_and_CTFs/Linux Scavenger Hunt CTF/README.md

   08. **Flag 8**: Gather each of the 7 flags into a file and format it as if each flag was a username and password.
        - Crack these passwords for the final flag.
        - Every flag should be exactly the same length of characters.
-Be sure to remove any backslashes that you find!

 ## Capturing the Flags